DerLudditus/comic-strip-browser/README.md

 The location should probably have been `~/.cache/comic-strip-browser/`.

 ### **Discover and AppStream**

-I noticed that KDE Discover ignores the copyright file and claims there's no license in the `.deb`.
-Apparently, it expects all GUI packages to include AppStream metadata.
-I added such info in the `.deb`, but it's still ignored.
+I noticed that KDE Discover ignores the copyright file and claims there's no license in the `.deb`, or that the author is unknown in the `.rpm`.
+Bloody fucking Discover.

 ### **The AppImage**
 The AppImage is, by all evidence, useless as long as it's basically a wrap around a fat binary created by PyInstaller.
 It doesn't hurt to have it, though.

 ## License
 This project is licensed under the MIT License.
 See LICENSE file for details.

 **Note**: This application is for personal use only.
 Please respect the terms of service of GoComics.com and the copyright of comic strip creators.